umbraco/UmbracoDocs/umbraco-cloud/set-up/legacy-umbraco-visual-studio-setup.md

 ---
-description: This page describes how to set up your Visual Studio solution to work with an Umbraco 7 or 8 project on Umbraco Cloud.
+description: This page describes how to set up your Visual Studio solution to work locally with an Umbraco 7 or 8 Cloud project.
 ---

 # Visual Studio Setup